 - Interpersonal relationships

 Emily has experience in emergent and in-patient psychiatry at both George Washington University Hospital and at Children’s National Medical Center, working with adults, adolescents and children who have serious mental illness and trauma histories.
 She has also worked in a school for adolescents with special psychological needs related to social and emotional concerns.
 She also sees clients at a community non-profit clinic who are struggling with challenges related to past trauma and their current functioning.
-Emily is currently in her second year of training in psychodynamic psychotherapy in the Clinical Program at the Washington School of Psychiatry.

 Emily completed a Masters of Social Work at The Catholic University of America in 2016.
 She studied Philosophy as an undergraduate and received a Bachelors degree from Barnard College at Columbia University.